junxit/us-congress-bills-116/metadata.md

 - 2020-12-09 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
 - 2020-12-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7076-7078)
 - 2020-12-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-12-10 — Received in the Senate.
+- 2020-12-18 — Read twice and referred to the Committee on the Judiciary.